all-the-data/awesome-data-hoarding/README.md

 # awesome-data-hoarding

-A single-page cheat sheet of commands and tools for scraping, saving, hoarding, archiving, collecting, organising and browsing data.
+A concise cheat-sheet of commands and tools for scraping, saving, hoarding, archiving, collecting, organising and browsing data.

 Inspired by Reddit's [/r/DataHoarder](https://www.reddit.com/r/DataHoarder/)